katsu-tanaka/katsu-tanaka.github.io/index_e.md

 - **2020/mm/dd**
   This website is opened (tentative).

+- **2023/07/13**
+  I gave a seminar at Group of Assoc.
+Prof. Yusuke Nomura, Keio University.
+Thank you very much!
+  Title: "Theoretical calculation of tunneling magnetoresistance effect with antiferromagnetic metal"

 - **2023/06/27**
   Our new paper is published.
   KT, Takuya Nomoto, and Ryotaro Arita,